CelerPi/CharityOasis/README.md

 ### Holding Reward Mechanism

-COC's holding reward mechanism incentivizes users to hold tokens for the long term, enhancing token stability and user participation.
+CHO's holding reward mechanism incentivizes users to hold tokens for the long term, enhancing token stability and user participation.
 The mechanism involves taking daily snapshots of user holdings and distributing rewards based on their holding proportion.
 Holding rewards are calculated daily and distributed to users' wallets at specific intervals (e.g., daily or weekly).
 Here are the detailed explanations of the holding reward mechanism:

 #### Advantages of the Holding Reward Mechanism